Skip to Content

 Asian Steak and Noodle Soup

-I love noodle soups, I have a hoisin Chicken Noodle Soup, a Thai curry chicken noodle soup recipe and a delicious and spicy pork ramen noodle soup too!
+I love noodle soups, I have a hoisin Chicken Noodle Soup, a Thai curry chicken noodle soup recipe, miso noodle soup and a delicious and spicy pork ramen noodle soup too!

 This recipe takes no more than 25 minutes to cook and is super simple yet makes for a filling meal.

-As with all stock or broth-based soups by the very best stock you can get or make your own.
-It is, after all, the core component of this recipe and it will define the flavour of the dish more than any other element.
+As with all stock or broth-based soups, buy the very best stock you can get or make your own.
+It is, after all, the core component of this recipe, and it will define the flavour of the dish more than any other element.

 Close up beef noodle soup featuring udon noodles & spinach in a dark soy broth.